radiantlogic-v8/documentation-new/documentation/context-builder-guide/view-designer.md

     ![New Content Option](Media/Image4.40.jpg)

-    Figure 41: New Content Option

 4. Select the object class associated with the entries that should populate this node and click OK.

     ![Object Class Associated with Entries that will Populate the Node ](Media/Image4.41.jpg)

-    Figure 42: Object Class Associated with Entries that will Populate the Node

 5. On the Node Properties > Attributes sub-tab, define the attributes that should comprise the entries by moving them from the list on the left to the list on the right.